Sierra Designs LT Strike 2

 - diagonal pole design allows for some sagging

-After some more time with this tent, I continue to be most satisfied by its performance.
+After some more time with this tent, I continue to be satisfied by its performance, with one exception.

 WATERPROOFING AND WATER-SHEDDING